marijnh/Postmodern/README.md

 (connect-toplevel "testdb" "foucault" "surveiller" "localhost" :port 5434)
 ```

-Ssl connections would similarly use the keyword parameter :use-ssl and pass :yes, :no or :try
+Ssl connections would similarly use the keyword parameter :use-ssl and pass :yes, :no, :try, :require or :full

+- :try means if the server supports it
+- :require means use provided ssl certificate with no verification
+- :yes means verify that the server cert is issued by a trusted CA, but does not verify the server hostname
+- :full means expect a CA-signed cert for the supplied hostname and verify the server hostname

+When using ssl, you can set the cl-postgres exported variables \*ssl-certificate-file\*,  \*ssl-key-file\* and  \*ssl-root-ca-file\* to provide client key, certificate files
+and root ca files.
+They can be either NIL, for no file, or a pathname.

 If you have multiple roles connecting to one or more databases, i.e. 1:many or
 many:1, (in other words, changing connections) or you are using threads (each thread will need to have its own connection) then with-connection form which establishes a connection with a lexical scope is more appropriate.